-4. On the Wireless Configurations screen, we use the default SSID, select Network Authentication (take Mixed WPA2/WPA-PSK Personal for example), set a Pre-Shared Key, and then click Save to continue.
+On the Wireless Configurations screen, we use the default SSID, select Network Authentication (take Mixed WPA2/WPA-PSK Personal for example), set a Pre-Shared Key, and then click Save to continue.

-All the existed ATM&WAN service will be cleared after clicking the Save button on this Quick Setup page.
+The default ATM&WAN service will be cleared after clicking the Next button on this Quick Setup page.

-5. You will see the Finish screen below, click Reboot to save these settings.
+You will see the Summary screen below, click Confirm to configure these settings.